compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/using_compositeur/actions.md

 Favorites are useful to share all the important documents you have been working on during a face-to-face presentation or a meeting.

+To add an item to your favorites:
+1. Tap on the action button of the item (the item must be in the workspace).
+1. Tap on `Add to favorites`.

 All your favorites can be retrieved from the dock area.

 1. Tap on the main button menu.